General Program Questions

 BTR believes that strong teacher candidates should come to the program with strong content knowledge in the subject/grade they would like to teach—our program does not provide preparation in content knowledge and expects residents to start the program already having demonstrated a rigorous command of the academic content.
 Content knowledge can be demonstrated in a variety or combination of different ways, such as pursuing a content as a major/minor/graduate course of study, having completed substantial related coursework, passing the relevant MTEL subject tests, and/or having significant other relevant experience related to the content.

-In addition, after each application deadline applicants who have submitted a completed application complete virtual content assessments.
+In addition, after each application deadline, applicants who have submitted a completed application complete virtual content assessments.
 The content assessments are designed to highlight applicants’ content knowledge in their selected program of interest.
 Assessments are based both on what students in the grade levels you’ve applied to teach are expected to know, as well as what we expect teachers of that grade/content to know or know how to do.
 You are encouraged to refer to the Boston Public Schools (BPS) curriculum standards and while the test is not in the same format as the MTEL, you might consider reviewing practice/sample tests to prepare and/or other teacher licensure tests in order to prepare in advance.
 Please note: the content assessment is only one factor of evidence of content knowledge considered.

 Financial Questions